microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyDefaultAppManagementPolicy.md

 		)
 	}
 }
-Update-MgPolicyDefaultAppManagementPolicy -BodyParameter $params
+Update-MgBetaPolicyDefaultAppManagementPolicy -BodyParameter $params
 ```

-This example shows how to use the Update-MgPolicyDefaultAppManagementPolicy Cmdlet.
+This example shows how to use the Update-MgBetaPolicyDefaultAppManagementPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS